mkovtun100/Altenar_test_repo/README.md

   2. List of Developers who did more than one commit in a day, ordered by name and number of commits;
   3. List of Developers with less than one commit in a day;

 Currently this project is in Development stage.
 To check the code's work, you should download GITHUB archives to the "source" directory near the "python_home".
+Example URL: https://data.gharchive.org/2015-01-01-15.json.gz

 Project structure.
 -